 Market segmentation techniques give you more refined insights into different customer segments.
 Instead of looking at the customer base as a whole, you can understand the problems and issues of each customer type and provide relevant solutions to retain them.

 - Segment users based on their purchase behavior to see which segments are more prone to churn and reach out to them.
-For example, customers who haven’t used the app in the last 30-60 days.

-- Use the RFM (Recency, Frequency, and Monetary value) analysis to differentiate between the customer segments loyal to your business, have the potential to upscale, and those likely to churn.
+- Use the RFM (Recency, Frequency, and Monetary value) analysis to differentiate between the customer segments loyal to your business, which have the potential to upscale, and those likely to churn.